 Houston is looped by interstates; 610 creates the urban “inner loop” and Beltway 8 bounds the “outer loop.”
 Houston’s loops divide residents physically and socially.
 Choosing to live in one over the other means you are pledging allegiance.
 Both sides have valid arguments as to which is better, but choosing one over the other depends more on individual needs.

 There are a few ways to decide which loop is best for your situation.
-Would you rather more space or more convenience?
-Do you want urban, suburban, or a bit of both worlds?
+Would you rather have more space or more convenience?
+Do you want urban, suburban, or a bit of both?
 Is price an issue?

 Living inside the loop is advantageous for those who want social and cultural amenities, a short commute, and urban ambience.
 But it’ll cost you since the inner loop is as expensive as it is desirable.
 Living between the loops puts residents close enough to the city center, but with less hubbub and a lower price tag.
 And living outside the loop is best for suburbanites, families, and those who want more space and better value.